 What was the Emergency Rescue Committee?

-The Emergency Rescue Committee was formed on June 25, 1940 at a luncheon fundraiser, organized in part by Varian Fry, amid concerns of the threat posed by the Nazis.
+The Emergency Rescue Committee was formed 25 June 1940 at a luncheon fundraiser, organised in part by Varian Fry, amid concerns of the threat posed by the Nazis.

 In response, the Emergency Rescue Committee identified 200 artists and scholars who were threatened by the Nazi’s advance in Europe, including the likes of Max Ernst, André Breton and Marc Chagall, and sent Varian Fry to assist in their evacuation.

 Varian Fry was a 32-year-old journalist from Virginia who had been monitoring the growing threat of the Nazi Party in Germany and Europe when he co-founded the Emergency Rescue Committee.
 He worked to rally political support for refugee resettlement during a time when many Americans favoured a policy of isolation.

 Fry and other founding members of the Emergency Rescue Committee met with First Lady Eleanor Roosevelt, a supporter of the organisation.
 Roosevelt secured emergency visas for several artists and scholars endangered by the Nazis and wrote a letter of introduction that helped Fry establish operations in Marseille.

 Fry departed for Marseille 4 August 1940, with $3,000 taped to his leg, a list of 200 endangered artists and intellectuals, and instructions to help them evacuate.
 Shortly after arriving, he recognised the need to help as many people as possible escape Europe and expanded his work well beyond the initial list.